-Top 10 Unique Things to Do in Marrakech
+Top 20 UNIQUE Things to Do in Marrakech

 The many things to do in Marrakech make the so-called Red City a real highlight in Morocco!
-Every year, countless visitors from all over the world come to visit this legendary royal city and experience the unique flair of the old town and the many amazing attractions in Marrakech.
+Every year, countless visitors from all over the world come to visit this legendary royal city and experience the unique flair of the old town and the many outstanding attractions in Marrakech.
 In terms of activities, this metropolis has so much to offer, and travelers are overwhelmed by all the fantastic impressions.
 With the Atlas Mountains in the background, the city seems like a dream of 1001 nights.
-Walking through the medina, the old town of Marrakech, and strolling through the famous marketplace Djemaa el Fna, with its snake charmers and jugglers, one experiences the Moroccan culture first hand.
+Walking through the Medina, the old town of Marrakech, and strolling through the famous marketplace called Djemaa el Fna, with its snake charmers and jugglers, one experiences the Moroccan culture first hand.
+So, what’s the best attractions in Marrakech, what are the insider tips, and where can you find great accommodation here?

-In this guide, we show you the 10 best things to do in Marrakech.
-In addition, there are amazing pictures, tips for unforgettable excursions, information about entrance fees and lots of useful travel tips that are guaranteed to help you with your plannings.
+In this complete travel guide, we show you the best things to do in Marrakech in Morocco.
+There are also great pictures, recommendations for excursions, information on entrance fees and many useful tips that are guaranteed to help you with your planning.

 Good to know!

-If you’re still looking for a great place to stay in Marrakech, we can recommend the elegant Riad Kniza with its beautiful decor and gorgeous pool.
+If you’re still looking for a fantastic place to stay in Marrakech, we can highly recommend the elegant Riad Kniza with its beautiful decor and gorgeous pool.

 One day in Marrakech is just enough to see a few of the main attractions.
 However, if you want to get to know this city better, you should plan 2-4 days.